heroku/sudo-sandwich/README.md

 Basic auth is implemented via the [`HttpBasicAuth` concern](app/controllers/concerns/http_basic_auth.rb).
-This concern is included in [`ApplicationController`](app/controllers/application_controller.rb), which all other controllers inherit from, because the Add-on Partner API sends basic auth credentials with all requests.
-Basic auth is selectively skipped for the single sign-on views, which are accessed by Heroku customers who are using the add-on rather than the Add-on Partner API.
+This concern is included in [`ApplicationController`](app/controllers/application_controller.rb), which all other controllers inherit from, because the Platform API for Partners sends basic auth credentials with all requests.
+Basic auth is selectively skipped for the single sign-on views, which are accessed by Heroku customers who are using the add-on rather than the Platform API for Partners.

 The username and password for basic auth are being accessed via environment variables whose values match the `slug` and `password` fields in the manifest.